-- 2) RF: Random forest implemented in scikit-learn in Python.
-We set the number of trees to 20 and used 5-fold cross-validation to select the maximum depth of the trees from $\{3, 4, 5, 6, 7\}$ on the training set.
-Other parameters were set by default. - PART [40]: The PART (partial decision tree) classifier implemented in RWeka.
-All parameters were set by default. - 4) JRip [41]: The RIPPER (Repeated Incremental Pruning to Produce Error Reduction) classifier implemented in RWeka.
-All parameters were set by default. - 5) TSK-FCM-LSE [42]: We used fuzzy c-means (FCM) clustering to estimate the antecedent parameters, and LSE with L2 regularization to estimate the consequent parameters. - 6) TSK-MBGD: We used MBGD and AdaBound [24] to optimize both the antecedent and the consequent parameters. - 7) TSK-MBGD-UR: We used MBGD, AdaBound and UR (Section II-B) to optimize both the antecedent and the consequent parameters.
-The UR weight $\lambda$ in (8) was selected from $\{0.1, 1, 10, 20, 50\}$ by cross-validation on the training set. - 8) TSK-MBGD-BN: We used MBGD, AdaBound and BN (Section II-C) to optimize both the antecedent and the consequent parameters. - 9) TSK-MBGD-UR-BN: We used MBGD, AdaBound, BN and UR to optimize both the antecedent and the consequent parameters.
-The UR weight $\lambda$ in (8) was selected from {0.1, 1, 10, 20, 50} by cross-validation on the training set.
+- cross validation to select the maximum depth of the trees from $\{3,4,5,6,7\}$ on the training set.
+Other parameters were set by default. - 3) PART [40]: The PART (partial decision tree) classifier implemented in RWeka.
+All parameters were set by default. - 4) JRip [41]: The Repeated Incremental Pruning to Produce Error Reduction (RIPPER) classifier implemented in RWeka.
+All parameters were set by default. - 5) TSK-FCM-LSE [42]: We used fuzzy c-means (FCM) clustering to estimate the antecedent parameters and LSE with L2 regularization to estimate the consequent parameters. - 6) TSK-MBGD: We used MBGD and AdaBound [24] to optimize both the antecedent and the consequent parameters. - 7) TSK-MBGD-UR: We used MBGD, AdaBound, and UR (see Section II-B) to optimize both the antecedent and the consequent parameters.
+The UR weight λ in (8) was selected from {0.1, 1, 10, 20, 50} by cross validation on the training set. - 8) TSK-MBGD-BN: We used MBGD, AdaBound, and BN (see Section II-C) to optimize both the antecedent and the consequent parameters. - 9) TSK-MBGD-UR-BN: We used MBGD, AdaBound, BN, and UR to optimize both the antecedent and the consequent parameters.
+The UR weight $\lambda$ in (8) was selected from $\{0.1, 1, 10, 20, 50\}$ by cross validation on the training set.

-TSK-FCM-LSE, TSK-MBGD, TSK-MBGD-BN, For TSK-MBGD-UR and TSK-MBGD-UR-BN, we set the L2 regularization weight $\alpha = 0.05$ , and the number of rules R = 20.
-For TSK-MBGD, TSK-MBGD-BN, TSK-MBGD-UR and TSK-MBGD-UR-BN, we set the learning rate of AdaBound to 0.01, following our previous work [8].
+For TSK-FCM-LSE, TSK-MBGD, TSK-MBGD-BN, TSK-MBGD-UR, and TSK-MBGD-UR-BN, we set the L2 regularization weight $\alpha=0.05$ , and the number of rules R=20.
+For TSK-MBGD, TSK-MBGD-BN, TSK-MBGD-UR, and TSK-MBGD-UR-BN, we set the learning rate of AdaBound to 0.01, following our previous work [8].
 In order to make use of all data in the training set and to reduce overfitting simultaneously, we randomly sampled 20% data from the training set and trained the TSK model with early stopping five times.
-The maximum epoch number was 2,000, and the patience of early stopping 40.
+The maximum epoch number was 2000, and the patience of early stopping 40.
 We recorded the number of epochs at stopping in each run, and trained the final model with the average stopping epoch number on the entire training set.

 k-mean clustering was used in the MBGD-based algorithms (TSK-MBGD, TSK-MBGD-BN, TSK-MBGD-UR, and TSK-MBGD-UR-BN) to initialize the antecedent parameters.
 We performed k-means clustering on the training set, where k equaled R, the number of rules.
-We then initialized the rule centers to the cluster centers, and randomly initialized the standard deviation $\sigma{r,d}$ from a Gaussian distribution $\mathcal{N}(1, 0.2)$ .
-For the consequent parameters, we set the initial bias of each rule to zero, and the attribute weight $b{r,d}$ (r = 1, ..., R;

-d = 1, ..., D) randomly from a uniform distribution U(-1, 1).
+We then initialized the rule centers to the cluster centers, and randomly initialized the standard deviation $\sigma{r,d}$ from a Gaussian distribution $\mathcal{N}(1,0.2)$ .
+For the consequent parameters, we set the initial bias of each rule to zero, and the attribute weight $b{r,d}$ ( $r=1,\ldots,R;$ $d=1,\ldots,D$ ) randomly from a uniform distribution U(-1,1).